buahaha/aa-inactivity/README.md

 ## Features

 - Notify users inactive for a specified time.
+- Notify administrators when users meet an inactivity theshold.
 - Keep track of leave of absence requests.
+- Notify administrators when leave of absence requests are created or approved.

 # Installation

 ## Requirements

-This integration needs [Member Audit](https://gitlab.com/ErikKalkoken/aa-memberaudit) (and optionally, but ideally, [DiscordBot](https://github.com/pvyParts/allianceauth-discordbot)) to function.
+This app needs [Member Audit](https://gitlab.com/ErikKalkoken/aa-memberaudit) (and optionally, but ideally, [DiscordBot](https://github.com/pvyParts/allianceauth-discordbot)) to function.
 Please make sure they are installed before continuing.

 ## Steps